Charles Samuel

-Charles Samuel (/fr/; 29 December 1862, in Brussels - 3 February 1938 or 1939, in Cannes) was a Belgian sculptor, engraver and medalist.
+Charles Samuel (/fr/; 29 December 1862, in Brussels - 31 January 1938, in Cannes) was a Belgian sculptor, engraver and medalist.

 Life

 Samuel was born in Brussels and trained there.
 He studied engraving with Léopold Wiener, sculpture with Eugène Simonis, Joseph Jaquet and Charles van der Stappen, and medal-making with the goldsmith and sculptor Philippe Wolfers.
 He began his career in 1889, from his house and workshop in Ixelles, which was the first project of noted Belgian architect Henri Van Dievoet.
 His work was part of the sculpture event in the art competition at the 1936 Summer Olympics.

 His wife was the French pianist Clotilde Kleeberg.